Skip to main content

 What are Skills?

-Skills are SKILL.md files you commit to your repositories that teach Devin how to test your application end-to-end — how to start services, run the app locally, verify changes in the browser, and validate that everything works before opening a PR.
+Skills are SKILL.md files you commit to your repositories that teach Devin reusable procedures — any repeatable workflow you want Devin to follow consistently.
+Testing your app before opening a PR, deploying to an environment, investigating a codebase, scaffolding a new service — if you can write it as step-by-step instructions, you can turn it into a skill.
 They follow the open Agent Skills standard, so the same skill files work across multiple AI coding tools.
 Place skill files at .agents/skills/<skill-name>/SKILL.md in your repository.
 Devin automatically discovers them across all your connected repositories.
 See the Agent Skills specification for the full file format reference.

 Why Skills Matter